 Web Application Scans:

-- Diagnose issues with crawling, diagnose commonly observed URLs during the authentication process that are missing in the scan's scope, that may have caused the scanner to miss certain areas.
+- Diagnose issues with crawling, diagnose commonly observed URLs during the crawl phase that are missing in the scan's scope, that the scanner avoided actively scanning.

 -